 Note that w-braids can also be thought of in terms of flying rings, with "time" being the fourth dimension; this is equivalent to the tube interpretation in the obvious way.
 In this language a crossing represents a ring (the under strand), flying through another (the over strand).
-This is described in detail in [38, Section 2.2.1].
+This is described in detail in [BND3, Section 2.2.1].

-The assignment of tangled ribbon tubes in \mathbb{R}^4 to w-tangles is well-defined (the Reidemeister and OC relations are satisfied), and after Satoh [36] we call it the tubing map and denote it by δ : {w-tangles} \rightarrow {Ribbon tubes in \mathbb{R}^4 }.
-It is natural to expect that δ is an isomorphism, and indeed it is a surjection.
-However, the injectivity of δ remains unproven even for long w-knots.
+The assignment of tangled ribbon tubes in \mathbb{R}^4 to w-tangles is well-defined (the Reidemeister and OC relations are satisfied), and after Satoh [Sa] we call it the tubing map and denote it by δ : {v-tangles} \rightarrow {Ribbon tubes in \mathbb{R}^4 }.
+It is natural to expect that it is an isomorphism.
+However, this remains unproven even for long w-knots.
 Nonetheless, ribbon tubes in \mathbb{R}^4 will serve as the topological motivation and local topological interpretation behind the circuit algebras presented in this paper.
-In [38, Section 3.1.1] we present a topological construction for δ .
+In [BND3, Section 3.1.1] we present a topological construction for δ .
 We will mention that construction occasionally in this paper, but only for motivational purposes.